SantiagoHerreraH/Galaga_on_GameObject-Component_Engine/README.md

 	- Prototype for enemy creation and player creation
 	- Builder for enemy creation and CAnimation Component
 	- Factory and Command patterns for WeaponType
-- Usage of all game engine features in a concrete game, whichh was Galaga in this case
+- Usage of all game engine features in a concrete game, which was Galaga in this case

 # GitHub repo Link